What are clinical trials?

 How to participate in a clinical trial

-In order for you to be considered as a participant in a clinical trial, your attending physician usually needs to submit a request to the hospital responsible for the trial.
-You also need to fit the criteria that researchers have stipulated for patient selection for their trials.
-These criteria may, for example, be your:
+In order for you to be considered as a research subject in a clinical trial, your doctor needs to submit a request to the hospital responsible for the clinical trial.
+You need to meet the criteria that have been set by researchers to select patients for their clinical trials.
+These criteria may include:

-- test results, such as blood test values
+- test results, for example blood test results

 - previous diseases